 Going back to the Foucauldian intuition about the governmental production and promotion of competition, the interplay between risk and precarity seems to be functionally strategic.
-The womb is a biopolitical space, as we will describe deeper in the chapter about the technologies of power, through which a sort of competition is projected on the lives of the people, of women.
-The technologies of production and reproduction seem to be very interrelated.
-At the same time, the same government, as we saw, produced appeals for maternity and de facto discouraged motherhood.
-What we tried to demonstrate along this excursus and temporal jump is that the different approach of governmentality seems to represent a profound change in the biopolicies, very much related to the technologies of production promoted by the postfordist neoliberal system.
-We although accepted the Foucauldian theory about the specific quality of the neoliberal governmentality as a producer of competition or guarantor of a competitive environment.
+The womb is a biopolitical space, as we will describe deeper in the chapter about the technologies of power, through which a sort of competition is projected on the lives of people, of women.
+The technologies of production and reproduction seem to be very interrelated and useful to understand how the same government, as we described, produced appeals for maternity and de facto discouraged motherhood.
+What we tried to demonstrate along this excursus and temporal jump is that the different approach of governmentality seems to represent a profound change in biopolicies, very much related to the technologies of production promoted by the postfordist neoliberal system.
+We although accepted the Foucauldian theory about the specific quality of neoliberal governmentality as a producer of competition or guarantor of a competitive environment.
 Instead of producing spaces of freedom, the juridical and political power seems to be much more engaged in giving shape to new forms of regulations and disciplines.
-We also affirmed that the shift from a neoliberal discourse to neoliberalism as described by Foucault, can be traced through the economical assessment of society from a Fordist-Keynesian to a postfordist organization of the labour.
-The Law 40 demonstrate that the power norms reproduction in a way in which the access to it is narrower and competitive, at the same time the dismantle of the welfare system puts women and their wombs in a new specific position.
+We also affirmed that the shifting from a neoliberal discourse to neoliberalism as described by Foucault, can be traced through the economical assessment of society from a Fordist-Keynesian to a postfordist organization of the labour.
+Law 40 demonstrate that the power regulates reproduction in a way in which the access to it is narrower and competitive, at the same time the dismantle of welfare system puts women and their wombs in a new specific position.
+Even if self-management can be seen as an optimistic tool to promote a collective responsibility, for example "biosocialities" in "the service of health and life", 49 it can also represent a promotion of competition between human beings in the name of survivor.
+But the importance of the individual capacity to survive is the aspect that connects an individualistic ethics to the competition of survival: a self-definition of self-surviving in a bioeconomy that strictly localizes this chance, this dream, in the land where this has to be thought as possible: the postfordist west, the postfordist economic system.

-42 Fineschi 2005, p.
+45 Fineschi 2005, p.
 536.

-43 Fineschi 2005, p.
+46 Fineschi 2005, p.
 537